momokazi/1st-Semester/README.md

-PROGRAMMING FUNDAMENTALS
+**PROGRAMMING FUNDAMENTALS**

-Contains lots of basic c++ code for any beginner to use.
+Contains lots of basic c++ code and a fun semester project for beginners.